villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 def draw_sequence(symbols, step, angle):
     """
-    Draw a sequence of symbols according to some "drawing rules".
+    Draw from reading a sequence of symbols according to some "drawing rules" for each symbol.
+Size is controlled by a step value, and the rotations by an angle value.
     """
     for symbol in symbols:
         if symbol == "F":